 - anyone who has received an admission of guilt prior to attending

 - anyone who might be a suspect, victim, witness or otherwise involved in the investigation

 - solicitors and independent custody visitors at the police station in those capacities

-- police or employees of the police
+- employees of the police

 - the principal of a child's educational establishment (unless waiting would cause unreasonable delay and the offence is not against that establishment)